 - What resources are available for those who need support on specific indicators?

-Insights Reports update nightly, so changes made to your data display the next day.
+Please note that Insights Reports update nightly, so you will see changes to your data the following day.

 Each bar on the graph represents the ratings assigned per indicator.
 Use the chart legend to match the color-coded proficiency levels with the bar's sections.

-Click a section on the bar to open the list of learners who have been assigned the rating.
-Learners' names display on the left.
+- Click a section on the bar to open the list of learners who have been assigned the rating.
+Learners' names display in a pop-up text box.

 Change the Line of Reference

 The Strengths & Opportunities Report uses your rubric's equivalent of a Proficient rating as its reference line (x-axis) so that ratings at or above Proficient display above the line and lower ratings display below.